netbox-community/netbox/docs/configuration/miscellaneous.md

 Default: True

-Enables skipping the creation of logged changes on updates if there were no modifications to the object.
+If enabled, a change log record will not be created when an object is updated without any changes to its existing field values.

 !!! note
-    As a side-effect of turning this on, the `last_updated` field will not be included in the change log record.
+    The object's `last_updated` field will always reflect the time of the most recent update, regardless of this parameter.

 ---